 Arnica is the chief remedy for bruising and soft-tissue damage from blows or falls.
 Used during the early stages of fracture, it will also help with pain, halt bleeding, reduce swelling, promote healing, and lessen the risk of infection.
-It was a favourite with mountain dwellers throughout Europe, who used it as folk medicine for their own falls and injuries.
+It was a favourite with mountain dwellers throughout Europe who used it in herbal form as a folk medicine for their own falls and injuries.
 Its battered flower heads remind people of how good it is for battered and bruised injuries.

 I prepared a bottle of Arnica for Brett, and gave him an immediate dose.
 As he accompanied me to the door, he mumbled, “Can the medicine work this quickly?”
 From the surprised look on his face, it was obvious that the pain was already easing.
 I nodded my head and smiled.
-I am still awed at the speed which homeopathic remedies work – paradoxically, the more intense and severe the symptoms, the quicker they resolve.
+I am still awed by the speed which homeopathic remedies can work – paradoxically, the more intense and severe the symptoms, the quicker they resolve with correct remedy.

 (Regular dosage schedules are not appropriate with homeopathy as everybody responds differently.
 One person may need a dose of their remedy every hour while someone else may only need a daily dose.
 Dosage regimes should be adjusted to what the person needs.)

-I had no further contact with Brett or his mother but hopefully all went well with his surgery and subsequent dental work.
+I had no further contact with Brett or his mother following this event but hopefully all went well with his surgery and subsequent dental work.
 I do wonder from time to time if he is still a regular at that pub.